Helsinki-NLP/shroom/index.md

 The website for the previous iteration of the shared task is available [here](/shroom/2024).

-The logo is available [here](/shroom/assets/img/mu-shroom-logo.png); we encourage participants to use it where relevant!
+The logo is available [here](/shroom/assets/img/mu-shroom-logo.png); we encourage participants to use it where relevant (esp. in your posters)!